borisdayma/clip-jax/README.md

 # CLIP-JAX

-This repository is used to CLIP models from 🤗 transformers using JAX.
+This repository is used to train CLIP models from 🤗 transformers using JAX.

 ## Installation